gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 ###### After this project is completed, there are a few notes and best practices that future developers should follow.

-(Once dark mode is implemented) The most important thing for UI development is testing how every component appears in dark mode, with proper contrast, colors, etc....
+The most important thing for UI development is testing how every component appears in dark mode, with proper contrast, colors, etc.

 All styling should be done in seperate CSS classes if possible/practical.
 In general, this means that colors, padding, and related properties should be defined in a CSS class and used